-Parcels No E1 through E3 are shown in greate parcel descriptions, infrastructure, and special and should not be relied upon for any purpose. considerations is s provided for convenience onl y
+Parcels G1 through G2 are shown in greater detail in Appendix B. The information regarding parcel descriptions, infrastructure, and special considerations is provided for convenience only and should not be relied upon for any purpose.
+All information should be independently verified.